-A third phase was marked by the involvement with the assistance to the ageing immigrant communities, particularly through the establishment of nursing homes and hostels, like the Scalabrini Village in NSW and Villaggio San Carlo in Victoria.
-At the same time the group reached out to other ethnic communities, particularly those from South America.
+A third phase was marked by the involvement with the assistance to the aging immigrant communities, particularly through the establishment of nursing homes and hostels, like the Scalabrini Village in NSW and Villaggio San Carlo in Victoria.
+At the same time, the group reached out to other ethnic communities, particularly those from South America.

 The Scalabrinians in the Cabrini Province provide a variety of services to the migrants.
-In addition to the preparation of future Scalabrinian missionaries in formation houses or seminaries, they provide spiritual ministry and community building, education in schools, local organisations for cultural activities, care for the elderly and sick, counseling, legal referral, and advocacy.
-They also encourage the study of migration through research centers and the dialogue with political and civil groups through conferences and specialised magazines.
+In addition to the preparation of future Scalabrinian missionaries in formation houses or seminaries, they provide spiritual ministry and community building, education in schools, local organizations for cultural activities, care for the elderly and sick, counseling, legal referral, and advocacy.
+They also encourage the study of migration through research centers and dialogue with political and civil groups through conferences and specialized magazines.